salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 Install axios packages
 Work on template project and upload as much as possible Completing Return Privacy policies on laptop must stay sharper dont like people need them to cater here and then we go from there because too much cater waiting for princeton venture forward to open can take another 5 years dont care one day at a time.
 Important for growth. and USA and Saudi and Dubai [Places of interest]

+April 4th 2025
+Fixing quick junk issues for free and making sure USA is safe and sound and people align the way they need to as many have different incentives in life and I respect that.
+Updating Subscription for Mobile App
+Research for AI Integration
+Have to go to Jummah.